A global crisis calls for a fresh due diligence and risk management review of your company’s third-party partnerships

 - Customer Data – If staff is working remotely, how are they accessing vital company data?
 Is the at-home network protected?
 Can it be accessed and infiltrated by unaffiliated outside parties?

-- Information Sharing – Has the supplier addressed the protection of intellectual property concerning at-home workers?
+- Information Sharing – Has the supplier addressed intellectual property protection concerning at-home workers?
 Are the various corporate (and at-home) communication channels safeguarded, including email accounts, online chats, direct messaging, video conferencing and phone calls?

 - Product Quality – Can the supplier still provide proof of product viability, including compliance with safety, quality, labelling and other standards?